momentohq/public-dev-docs/docs/topics/develop/api-reference/webhooks.md

 <details>
 <summary>What should I do if the webhook subscription fails?</summary>

-Check the provided error response for details.
-Common issues include invalid cache or topic names, or issues with the provided `postUrl`.
+Ensure that your webhook url is public and valid.
+Common issues include wrong cache or topic names, or issues with the provided `postUrl`.

 </details>